Difference between Accrual Accounting vs Cash Accounting

 Both Accrual Accounting vs Cash Accounting are popular choices in the market; let us discuss some of the major Differences Between Accrual Accounting vs Cash Accounting:

 The significant difference between Accrual Accounting and Cash Accounting is where we started our discussion – Timing.
 The timing of recording or recognizing a transaction, whether Revenue or expenses.
-On the one hand, the cash-based mechanism believes in instantaneous acknowledgment of the expenses and revenues; the accrual-based method, on the other hand, emphasizes anticipated transactions.
+On the one hand, the cash-based mechanism believes in instantaneous acknowledgment of expenses and revenues; the accrual-based method, on the other hand, emphasizes anticipated transactions.
 Another vital difference is in the way cash is tracked.
-On its part, cash-based accounting provides an exceptional view of cash flows recording inflows and outflows as and when they occur but loses out on matching revenues and expenses in the journal entry.
-On the other hand, accrual accounting is bad at tracking cash flows but great in matching revenue and expenses.
+Cash-based accounting provides an exceptional view of cash flows, recording inflows and outflows as and when they occur but losing out on matching revenues and expenses in the journal entry.
+On the other hand, accrual accounting is bad at tracking cash flows but great at matching revenue and expenses.

 Nature

 Cash accounting is simple and intuitive to understand.
 Income and expenditure are realized based on their occurrence.
-Therefore, it did not really matter when the invoice was issued.
-Hence when a firm relies on cash-based accounting, it does not need to prepare any adjustment entries like accruals, deferrals, or prior period items.
+Therefore, it did not matter when the invoice was issued.
+Hence, when a firm relies on cash-based accounting, it does not need to prepare adjustment entries like accruals, deferrals, or prior period items.

 Meeting GAAP

-Relying on cash would be more of a crude and disorganized way of reporting transactions.
-The financial status thus reported will not be an accurate way of gauging a company’s financial performance considering there might be projects that run for a longer time horizon.
+Relying on cash would be a crude and disorganized way of reporting transactions.
+The financial status thus reported will not be an accurate way of gauging a company’s financial performance, considering there might be projects that run for a longer time horizon.
 It can be difficult and frustrating for investors to come up with a future projection of revenues and cash flows, leading to second thoughts over their decision to invest in the company.
 Accrual is a much more systematic, clean, and acceptable way of accounting.
-The reliance is more on a holistic view, and a single transaction (whether small or huge) does not have the capability to alter the financial status and performance of the firm.
-Thus, providing a true and fair view of financial statements.
+The reliance is more on a holistic view, and a single transaction (whether small or huge) cannot alter the financial status and performance of the firm.
+Thus providing a true and fair view of financial statements.

-Whether you use the accrual or cash mechanism of accounting, it can have a substantial impact on your tax statements.
-For example, say you receive a payment in January (start of the fiscal year) for the services provided in Q4 (end of the previous fiscal year) for a sum of $ 5000.
-Cash accounting would include this amount as revenue in the current fiscal year, which would inflate your tax for the current year.
-However, accrual accounting would consider this amount in the previous fiscal year itself even though the payment was not received then.
+Whether you use the accrual or cash mechanism of accounting, it can substantially impact your tax statements.
+For example, say you receive a payment in January (start of the fiscal year) for the services provided in Q4 (end of the previous fiscal year) of $ 5000.
+Cash accounting would include this amount as revenue in the current fiscal year, inflating your tax for the current year.
+However, accrual accounting would consider this amount in the previous fiscal year itself even though the payment was not received.

 Accrual Accounting vs Cash Accounting Comparison Table